kubernetes/website/content/en/docs/reference/kubernetes-api/cluster-resources/lease-v1.md

 - **holderIdentity** (string)

   holderIdentity contains the identity of the holder of a current lease.
+If Coordinated Leader Election is used, the holder identity must be equal to the elected LeaseCandidate.metadata.name field.

 - **leaseDurationSeconds** (int32)

   leaseDurationSeconds is a duration that candidates for a lease need to wait to force acquire it.
-This is measure against time of last observed renewTime.
+This is measured against the time of last observed renewTime.

 - **leaseTransitions** (int32)

   leaseTransitions is the number of transitions of a lease between holders.

+- **preferredHolder** (string)

+  PreferredHolder signals to a lease holder that the lease has a more optimal holder and should be given up.
+This field can only be set if Strategy is also set.

 - **renewTime** (MicroTime)